Skip to content

 Knowledge makes it shine

-Proper storage preserves jewelry
+Proper storage preserves the jewelry

 Brass